davidxia3/sports_probabilistic_predictions/results/README.md

 - `upper_whisker`: Upper Tukey cutoff (`q3` + 1.5(`q3`-`q1`)) for bookmaker profit percentage outliers.

-### `bookmaker_profit.png`
+### `bookmaker_profit.pdf`
-This PNG file contains 4 box plots.
+This PDF file contains 4 box plots.
 Each box plot displays the summary statistics for the moneyline bookamker profits for a sports league.
 The 4 leagues are MLB, NBA, NFL, and NHL.
 The statistics plotted are the min, first quartile, median, third quartile, max, and all outliers are represented as individual points.

+### `bookmaker_profit.png`
+This PNG file is the same as the previous PDF file, except in PNG format.

 ### `brier_score.csv`